Ian Bannen

 Death1999-11-03

-Bannen, an original member of the Royal Shakespeare Company, was renowned for his interpretations of William Shakespeare and Eugene O'Neill.
+On stage, Bannen was an original member of the Royal Shakespeare Company and renowned for his interpretations of William Shakespeare and Eugene O'Neill.
 He won the 1981 Critics' Circle Theatre Award for Best Supporting Actor for his performance in Brian Friel's Translations.
+He received BAFTA Scotland's Lifetime Achievement Award in 1996.

 Biography from the Wikipedia article Ian Bannen.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.